-For earlier times, as expected, the decay of time oscillations is much slower so the fitting is much worse.
-Moreover, we find that this exponential decay, even for no disorder, seems to be closely related with the emergence of spatial inhomogeneities in the order parameter.
-This can be seen from the similarity between the time scale t_2 in which the exponential suppression of oscillations occurs and the time scale t_3 in which spatial inhomogeneities, already existent for t_2 , become substantial, see the insets of Figure 4.
+be closely related with the emergence of spatial inhomogeneities in the order parameter.
+This can be seen from the similarity between the time scale $t_2$ in which the exponential suppression of oscillations occurs and the time scale $t_3$ in which spatial inhomogeneities, already existent for $t_2$ , become substantial, see the insets of Figure 4.
 In other words, the emergence of spatial inhomogeneities eventually, namely, when they are large enough, triggers the exponential decay of oscillations in time that terminates approximately when the spatial inhomogeneities are fully formed.

-In order to establish a more quantitative relation between spatial inhomogeneities and the exponential decay of time oscillations, we compute the variance of the order parameter $\operatorname{Var}|\Delta(\mathbf{r})| = \langle \Delta^2(\mathbf{r}) \rangle - \langle \Delta(\mathbf{r}) \rangle^2$ as a function of time in the clean limit and in the presence of weak disorder $V \leq 0.1$.
+In order to establish a more quantitative relation between spatial inhomogeneities and the exponential decay of time oscillations, we compute the variance of the order parameter $\operatorname{Var}|\Delta(\mathbf{r})| = \langle \Delta^2(\mathbf{r}) \rangle - \langle \Delta(\mathbf{r}) \rangle^2$ as a function of time in the clean limit and in the presence of weak disorder $V \leq 0.1$ .
 Results depicted in Figure 5 show a region of intermediate times where the variance grows exponentially.
-We define t_e as time in which this exponential growth terminates because the spatial patterns are completely developed, see Figure 5(a).
+We define $t_e$ as the time in which this exponential growth terminates because the spatial patterns are completely developed, see Figure 5a.

 Another interesting feature of the time dependence of the spatial variance is the observation of a period of no growth, only for no disorder V = 0, right after the initial growth of the condensate.
 This feature strongly suggests that the later exponential growth is independent of the quench protocol.
-For $V \neq 0$, the situation is different.
+For $V \neq 0$ , the situation is different.
 The early exponential growth in time of the amplitude of the order parameter is followed by the exponential growth of the variance which indicates that the seeds of spatial inhomogeneities due to disorder are amplified exponentially by the dynamics of the BdG superconductor.
+The flat behavior of the variance for later times, after the exponential growth, confirms the earlier claim that the end of the time oscillations is related to the approach to a quasi equilibrium state where the change with time of the order parameter is heavily suppressed.

-Figure 5.
-Variance of the spatial inhomogeneities of the amplitude of the order parameter $\Delta(\mathbf{r}, t)$ for different disorder strengths V. The starting of the exponential growth observed for intermediate times shows much earlier than the beginning of the exponential suppression of the oscillations of the averaged order parameter.
+Figure 5: Variance of the spatial inhomogeneities of the amplitude of the order parameter $\Delta(\mathbf{r}, t)$ for different disorder strengths V. The starting of the exponential growth observed for intermediate times occurs much earlier than the beginning of the exponential suppression of the oscillations of the averaged order parameter.